yoshuasennaj/qaengineertest/README.md

 https://user-images.githubusercontent.com/111522273/202855609-fbfaf1ed-c080-4af4-a8cd-a195bc7946c2.mp4

 ### Lesson Learned
 I use the Ruby environment because it's easier to learn than Java.
 In the process of working I found a stoppers.
 For example the automation unable to locate element, I have tried several locators but the selenium still unable to locate it.
+So, I can't do it through all the end-to-end tests.